Luthey-Schulten-Lab/SummerSchool_2025/DNA/README.md

 file mkdir $outdir
 ```

-# Number of frames in the trajectory
+Set the number of frames in the trajectory
 ```
 set nframes [molinfo top get numframes]
 ```